Fernando-Canales/PLATO_DAP_CS/referee_notes/minor_revisions/response_letter_draft.md

 **Response:**  This is a valid point.
 We are glad the referee spot it.
 The sentence "Table 2 shows that nominal and extended centroids could be prioritized where computationally feasible given their high efficiency and their capability to detect FP in several contaminants" has been removed of the paragraph.
 Instead, we have added the following text after Table 2: "Secondary flux is particularly effective when only one contaminant is capable of generating a FP, as secondary masks are specifically designed for single-contaminant scenarios.
 However, when multiple contaminants can generate FPs, nominal and extended centroids become preferable due to their ability to simultaneously monitor several contaminants and their higher efficiency compared to extended flux, though only where computational resources allow it".
 And then we refer to Sect.
 8.2 where we discuss these considerations when presenting the overall strategy for selecting the best metrics.

->RS:   SFX is the most effective at detecting FP when there is only one contaminant capable of generating a FP.
-However, the secondary mask can only be defined for a single contaminant.
-In cases where several contaminants are likely to generate a PF, another metric should be preferred.
-In this case, the nominal and extended centroids should be preferred to the extended flow because of their greater efficiency, but only if resources allow.
-This point is discussed in details in section 8.2<

 **Comment:** However, with the deletion of that paragraph, there is now no explanation of the penultimate row of Table 2, which was included to allow a more direct comparison between the secondary flux and extended flux cases. **Is the penultimate row of Table 2 still needed?** Similarly, I question the use of the final row of Table 2 given the updated results and discussion. **Is the final row of Table 2 still useful?**

->RS: to be check but it seams indeed that the penultimate row is not commented.
-Then it should be removed. <

 **Response:**  This is a valid point.
 The penultimate row of Table 2 has been removed.
 However, the last row of Table 2 it is still useful since constitutes an example for  the discussion at the beginning of Section 8.1 about the differential analysis.